 (a) Notice.
 In the event the Contractor enters into proceedings relating to bankruptcy, whether voluntary or involuntary, the Contractor agrees to furnish written notification of the bankruptcy to PEBA.
-This notification will be furnished within two (2) days of the initiation of the proceedings relating to the bankruptcy filing.
+This notification will be furnished within ten (10) days of the initiation of the proceedings relating to the bankruptcy filing.
 This notification will include the date on which the bankruptcy petition was filed, the identity of the court in which the bankruptcy petition was filed, and a listing of all State contracts against which final payment has not been made.
 This obligation remains in effect until final payment under this Contract and all subsequent Maintenance and Support Services contracts.

 (b) Termination.
-This Contract is voidable and subject to immediate termination by the State upon the Contractor’s insolvency, including the filing of proceedings in bankruptcy.
+This Contract is subject to immediate termination by the State upon the Contractor’s insolvency, including the filing of proceedings in bankruptcy.
 Termination under this clause triggers the provisions in section 6.1.2, Escrow.

 6.14 MISCELLANEOUS